Prthik7/netflix_sql_project/README.md

 where country='India'
 group by 1

---List All Movies that are Documentaries select * from netflix where listed_in like 'Documentaries'
+11)List All Movies that are Documentaries select * from netflix where listed_in like 'Documentaries'

---Find All Content Without a Director select * from netflix where director is  null
+12)Find All Content Without a Director select * from netflix where director is  null

---Find How Many Movies Actor 'Salman Khan' Appeared in the Last 10 Years select * from netflix where casts ilike '%Salman khan%' and release_year > extract(year from current_date)-10
+13)Find How Many Movies Actor 'Salman Khan' Appeared in the Last 10 Years select * from netflix where casts ilike '%Salman khan%' and release_year > extract(year from current_date)-10

---Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India select unnest(string_to_array(casts,','))as actors, count(*) as total_content
+14)Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India select unnest(string_to_array(casts,','))as actors, count(*) as total_content